International Studies at Universitat Pompeu Fabra Program

 - At least 1 semester of college-level Spanish or the equivalent, or heritage speaker

 Click here for a guide to finding courses offered in this program.
 All courses will be taken at Universitat Pompeu Fabra (UPF).
 This is a modern-day university that is centrally located with a fantastic array of course selections.
-Courses will be taught in English by UPF professors.
+Courses will be taught in English and Spanish by UPF professors.

 - Double occupancy room & full board